darco31/P2---JS-game/README.md

 ### Project creation

-* I developed and deployed the Website using Github abd Gitpod as my code editor using the below steps:
+* I developed and deployed the Website using Github and Gitpod as my code editor using the below steps:
 1. Create your account using the email of choice.
 1. Create a new repository giving it a name.
 1. Click the Gitpod button to start the code editor.